version-manager/woof/docs/module_api.md

 NodeJS|v15.9.0|linux|x86_64|https://nodejs.org/download/release/v15.9.0/node-v15.9.0-linux-x64.tar.gz|2021-02-18
 ```

-To debug this function, use the `woof tool debug-matrix <module>` command
+To debug this function, use the `woof tool debug-table <module>` command

 Operating system must be one of: